-Many scholars in international relations believe that the years 2000s marked one of the most spectacular transformation in the globe: China became a driving force of major global changes (The Economist 2018).
-The dramatic rise of China versus the gradual fall of traditional powers in recent decades has important economic implications for the developing world.
-The magnitude of China's presence in the world is more comprehensive than that of Japan after the World War II, four Asian Tigers in the later periods, and recent large emerging economies like India and Brazil.
-The progress of the Chinese economy has broader effects because of its huge size (Haltmaier et al. 2007), and rigorous growth speed in both output and trade (Shafaeddin 2010; The Economist 2018).
+The dramatic rise of China in international stage and the gradual fall of traditional powers in recent decades have had important economic implications for the developing world.
+China's recent prominence in the world is more comprehensive than that of Japan after the World War II, four Asian Tigers in the later periods, and recent large emerging economies like India and Brazil.
+The Chinese economy has broader effects because of its huge size (Haltmaier et al. 2007), and rigorous growth speed in both output and trade (Shafaeddin 2010; The Economist 2018).

 Among the economic linkages between countries, such as investment, technology, migration, remittance, or economic agreements, trade is the most important one (Dahi and Demir 2017).
-Surpassing some western countries to be a major trade partner in many developing countries, a rising China brings not only valuable opportunities but also challenges for economic growth in the South.
-Since the last decade China became a new destination for raw materials and intermediate goods from developing countries.
-In addition to this, China might provide cheaper inputs for production and cheaper goods for consumers in its partner countries.
+Surpassing some Western countries to be a major trade partner in many developing regions, a rising China brings not only valuable opportunities but also challenges for economic growth in the South.
+Over the last decade, China has become a new destination for raw materials and intermediate goods from developing countries.
+In addition to this, China is able to provide cheaper inputs for production and cheaper goods for consumption in its partners.
 However, Chinese goods might intensify competition pressure for local producers.
-This paper aims to investigate the contributions of trade with China compared to trade with other country groups to economic output in the developing world.